-We reviewed the College's policies and procedures for the cashier processes, daily balancing, including voided transactions, and postdating of transaction's to ensure that they were effective and efficient.
+We reviewed the College's policies and procedures for the cashier processes, daily balancing, including voided transactions, and postdating of transactions to ensure that they were effective and efficient.
 We reviewed the cashiers' daily functions to determine that proper segregation of duties, proper reconciliation of reports, and proper review was occurring.
 We documented procedures used, conducted a "walk through" of cashier operations, and observed the process.
 We conducted interviews with personnel involved in the process.

-A selection was made from bookstore deposits and activity advances for cashier testwork (see Bookstore and Activity Advances sections).
+A selection was made from activity advances for cashier testwork (see also Activity Advances section).
 All selections were agreed to proper supporting documentation and reports, reviewed to determine whether proper cashier procedures were adhered to, traced to applicable bank statement, and verified to properly reconciled and properly recorded.